Plan Finder Help

 - Use the checkboxes to limit your search to specific networks such as Verizon or AT&T.

 - If you need more than one line, select the number of lines needed from the drop down.
+When searching for more than one line, enter the number of minutes, texts and MB or GB needed per line, not the total across all lines.

 - Click or tap the Find button.